 Abstract

 Applications of wireless sensor networks (WSNs) are inhibited by the limited battery power provided to the sensors.
-As opposed to using battery power, supercapacitors in the sensors can be used to wirelessly harvest Radio Frequency (RF) energy for power.
+As opposed to using battery power, supercapacitors in the sensors can be used to storeRadio Frequency (RF) energy for power.
 To increase the ease of harvesting energy for WSNs in less accessible areas, our team will use an unmanned vehicle to transmit RF signals to an energy-harvesting device to then provide power to a wireless sensor network.
 The team will use National Instruments Universal Software Radio Peripherals (USRP) and localization methods to determine the location of the vehicle and sensors.
 An ERA MOBI robot will be used as the unmanned vehicle in conjunction with the energy harvesting equipment from Powercast Corp.
 This report documents the final progress of this project deemed “RoboCharge” during the fall 2014 semester.
 It includes a detailed background and overview as well as goals and milestones that have been achieved.

 Goal